daskycodes/bird_app/README.md

 ## Hardware needed

-We using the following hardware for our project:
+We are using the following hardware for our birdhouse:

 - Raspberry 3
 - Raspberry Pi Camera V2